 - If you experience ads that slip through, innocent images that are blocked, or otherwise feel the need to fine-tune Privoxy's behavior, take a look at the actions files.
 As a quick start, you might find the richly commented examples helpful.
 You can also view and edit the actions files through the web-based user interface.
-The Appendix "Troubleshooting: Anatomy of an Action" has hints on how to understand and debug actions that "misbehave". - For easy access to Privoxy's most important controls, drag the provided Bookmarklets into your browser's personal toolbar. - Please see the section Contacting the Developers on how to report bugs, problems with websites or to get help. - Now enjoy surfing with enhanced control, comfort and privacy!
+The Appendix "Troubleshooting: Anatomy of an Action" has hints on how to understand and debug actions that "misbehave". - Please see the section Contacting the Developers on how to report bugs, problems with websites or to get help. - Now enjoy surfing with enhanced control, comfort and privacy!